20 tips for handling your ADHD at work

 5. If you know what you are doing it’s far easier to tell others

 Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 16,000 hours of experience in coaching over 600 adults with ADHD, including many ADHD business professionals and ADHD creatives.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD.
+Andrew helps entrepreneurs and creatives with ADHD thrive and achieve wellbeing and is always happy to have a free chat to discuss coaching.
 Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
-Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales at IBM, then to running a few software start-ups.

 As self-critical, problem solvers our ADHD focus tends towards faults and problems.
 Recognise your successes.